TCGV/blog/_posts/2021-04-20-protecting-against-semantic-attacks.md

 In it an attacker client manually adjusts the parameters of an HTTP request by maintaining the URL's syntax but altering its semantic meaning.
 If the web application is not protected against this kind of attack then it's only a matter of the attacker rightly guessing request parameters for potentially gaining access to sensitive information.

 Let's take a look at a simple example.
-Consider you're accessing your registered profile in a web application through the following URL:
+Consider you're an authenticated user accessing your registered profile in a web application through the following URL:

 > https://domain.com/account/profile?id=982354